OfirNetzer/Flight-Simulator-Autopilot/README.md.md

 **ex1** *(Interpreter)* **-** Translates a mathematical expression into a double.
 **Expression.h -** Interface for ex1.
 **Exp -** Takes an expression with variables, assigns them their value from the map, and uses ex1 to solve them.
-**Flag.h -** Singelton that holds a flag, which is used to determine whether the file is fully parsed or not (used in the server while loop).
+**Flag.h -** Singleton that holds a flag, which is used to determine whether the file is fully parsed or not (used in the server while loop).
 **Substring -** Creates a substring, with a given delimiter.
+**Mutex -** Holds a singleton mutex object.

 ## Design patterns used in code